Elise Forrest Harleston

-Elise Forrest Harleston (February 8, 1891 – 1970) is known as South Carolina’s first female African-American photographer.
+Elise Forrest Harleston (February 8, 1891 – 1970) was South Carolina's first black female photographer.
 She was also one of the first Black female photographers in the United States.

-Elise Beatrice Forrest was born in Charleston, South Carolina, on February 8, 1891, to Elvira Moorer and Augustus Forrest, who worked as an accountant.
-Elise’s paternal grandmother had been a “free person of color.”
+Elise Beatrice Forrest was born in Charleston, South Carolina, on February 8, 1891.
+She was the third child of seven to Elvira Moorer and Augustus Forrest, who was an accountant.
+Elise’s paternal grandmother was a "free person of color”.

 Elise Beatrice Forrest became Elise Forrest Harleston after she married successful African-American painter Edwin Augustus Harleston, who was nine years her senior.